 Home Improvements/Renovations You Can DIY

-These are projects that you definitely can tackle if you'd like.
+These are projects that you can tackle if you'd like.

 Painting: This step may require a little investment in the right equipment and a lot of elbow grease to get the job done properly, but at the end of the day anyone can paint.
 Painting can be a low-cost way to update your home and make it feel like a new space.

 Replacing Lighting Fixtures: This task is a little more tricky because you will be dealing directly with electricity.
-If you are careful and do your due diligence (making sure the breaker switch is off for the area you are working), you can switch out or replace a lighting fixture with little difficulty.
+If you are careful and do your due diligence (making sure the breaker switch is off for the area you are working in), you can switch out or replace a lighting fixture with little difficulty.
+There are plenty of manuals, directions, and instructional videos that can help you along the way.

-Repairing Drywall: Removing the damaged drywall sections, patching holes or installing new panels, taping the seams and painting over it all do not require any permits to perform.
-You should definitely consider viewing a few tutorials if you have never performed the task.
+Repairing Drywall: Removing the damaged drywall sections, patching holes or installing new panels, taping the seams, and painting over it all do not require any permits to perform.
+You should consider viewing a few tutorials if you have never performed the task.

 Cleaning Your Gutters: You don’t need any special expertise to do this properly, just a ladder and a pair of gloves to get the job done.
 You might want to consider hiring out the work if you have a fear of heights, there are always neighborhood kids looking for extra cash, but no trade professional is required for this work.